Tips for Debugging

 List Docker containers

-2. This will list running Docker containers which are part of the current Docker Compose deployment, based on docker-compose.yml.
-As such, you must be in the askcos-deploy directory when running this command.
-This is especially useful if there are other unrelated Docker containers running on the machine which you do not care about.
+askcos-deploydirectory when running this command.
+This is especially useful if there are other unrelated Docker containers running on the machine which you do not care about.docker-compose ps

 Display logs

-2. This method displays all the past logs since the application starts.
-Adding -f option will continue streaming the logs.
-For more details, you can refer to the docs.
+-foption will continue streaming the logs.
+For more details, you can refer to the docs.docker logs [-f] <container name>This method uses the

 Inspect containers